Take action on advanced hunting query results

 You can also provide a remediation name and a short description of the action taken to easily track it in the action center history.
 You can also use the Approval ID to filter for these actions in the action center.
 This ID is provided at the end of the wizard:

 These email actions are applicable to custom detections as well.

 Review actions taken

 Some tables in this article might not be available in Microsoft Defender for Endpoint.
-Turn on Microsoft 365 Defender to hunt for threats using more data sources.
-You can move your advanced hunting workflows from Microsoft Defender for Endpoint to Microsoft 365 Defender by following the steps in Migrate advanced hunting queries from Microsoft Defender for Endpoint.
+Turn on Microsoft Defender XDR to hunt for threats using more data sources.
+You can move your advanced hunting workflows from Microsoft Defender for Endpoint to Microsoft Defender XDR by following the steps in Migrate advanced hunting queries from Microsoft Defender for Endpoint.

 - Advanced hunting overview

 - Action center overview